nodejs/node/doc/api/dgram.markdown

 ### socket.ref()

-Opposite of `unref`, calling `ref` on a previously `unref`d socket will *not* let the program exit if it's the only socket left (the default behavior).
+Opposite of `unref`, calling `ref` on a previously `unref`d socket will *not* let the program exit if it’s the only socket left (the default behavior).
 If the socket is `ref`d calling `ref` again will have no effect.